orf/wordinserter/README.md

 WordInserter
 ===
-This module allows you to insert HTML or MarkDown into a Word Document, as well as allowing you to programmatically build word documents in pure Python.
+This module allows you to insert HTML or MarkDown into a Word Document, as well as allowing you to programmatically build word documents in pure Python (Python 3.x only at the moment).
 The API is really simple to use:

 ``` python
 from wordinserter import parse, render